A - M

 The Ojibwa call me "Mang" or "the most handsome of birds."
 They thought my haunting cry was an omen of death.
 For the most part, I am a bird of magical powers, in others a messenger or a symbol of the power and strength of family."

-THE LOON'S NECKLACE - TSIMSHIAN
+THE LOON'S NECKLACE

 On the bank of the Nicola river, in the Native village of Shalus, there lived long ago an old blind man named Kilora.
 Though he called himself a medicine man, he did little but dream, day in and day out all the while sitting in front of his house basking in the sun.
 His wife was impatient with him, snapping at him for his laziness and refusal to help with procuring food and other supplies.
 "There are other blind men in the world they have baskets to make, beads to polish and twine to spin and you sit there grinning at the sun."

-"When some poor sick fool comes to you after ever doctor within three days march has failed him you say.
-Take four sweat baths, fast four days, pray to the four directions, Four of this and four of that, his wife fumed.
+"When some poor sick person comes to you after ever doctor within three days march has failed him you say.
+Take four sweat baths, fast four days, pray to the four directions, Four of this and four of that."
+His wife fumed.
 "Any fool can give that kind of advice and get more for the giving of it."
 The Old Man did take any offense at his wife's nagging, and continued to dream.
 Only one sound was certain to rouse him, the cry of the Loon and when he heard it a strange restlessnessness overcame him.
 He would fumble for his walking stick, and grope his way up the trail toward the sound and Mammoth Lake.

 Sometimes he would be gone for days.
 One year snow and bitter winds ushered in the coldest winter the village had ever known.
 The hunters returned with empty hands, and so it was day after day they were unable to find food.
 The people were starving and the women mourned their sobbing hungry children.
 Even the youngest and strongest of the warriors returned empty handed.
 Famine threatened the village.